© Oksanabratanova | Dreamstime

 Is There a Cure for Lactose Intolerance?

-Unfortunately, there is no cure or treatment for lactose intolerance, but it can be managed.
-By keeping a close eye on your diet, you can avoid some of the symptoms related to dairy intolerance.
+Unfortunately, there is no cure or treatment for lactose intolerance, but it may be managed.
+By keeping a close eye on your diet, you might be able to avoid some of the symptoms related to dairy intolerance.

 Lactase tablets and drops are also available at most pharmacies or stores where over-the-counter medications are sold.
 By taking these products, it gives your body the lactase enzyme to help properly digest lactose.
 Consult with your physician before taking these products.